Flow-It/epdfview_old/README.md

     TODO (So any pull request is apreciated):
 	* Add continuous scrolling & maybe an option for toggle hide scrollbars.
 	* Add shift+scroll for horizontal scrolling
-	* Move to CMake to make it multiplatform easily
-           (If Meson support Windows then it become also an option)
 	* Change icons for some more originals to not use GNOME icons anymore
-	* Port to GTK+ 3.0 to keep a lightweight alternative to evince alive (Any pull request to add functionality is also apreciated).
+	* Finish the port to GTK+ 3.0 to keep a lightweight alternative to evince alive (Any pull request to add functionality is also apreciated).